esarf/instrument-recognition/README.md

-# Instrument recognition by audio feature extraction and transformation using Virtual SVMs
+# Instrument recognition by audio feature extraction and transformation using Virtual Audio SVMs

 In this project, we propose an implementation of the following paper by Lardeur et al.: *Incorporating prior knowledge on the digital media creation process into audio classifiers* (https://perso.telecom-paristech.fr/essid/papers/ML_ICASSP-09.pdf).